Alexander Cartellieri: The young professor (1904–1913)

 In 1902, Cartellieri was appointed to an administrative associate professorship for Medieval and Modern History at the University of Jena.
-At the start of the Winter 1904/05 term he succeeded Ottokar Lorenz, who had died that May, as University Professor for History.
+At the start of the winter term 1904 to 1905, he succeeded Ottokar Lorenz, who had died that May, as Professor for History at the University of Jena.
 He had already established a name as a knowledgeable practitioner of French Medieval History.
 But he did not feel at home in Jena as he had in Heidelberg.
 He confided to his diary on 24 August 1913 that he still found the place cold and unfriendly (...ein "Popel-Nest").
-From the same source it is clear that in 1904 he had intended the Jena appointment to his first full professorship as a stepping stone.
-But the hoped for offer of a full professorship at Heidelberg, Munich Berlin never materialised.
-When a suitable vacancy arose at Heidelberg the post was offered to Karl Hampe: Hampe accepted.
+From the same source it is clear that in 1904, he had intended the Jena appointment to his first full professorship as a stepping stone.
+But the hoped for offer of a full professorship at Heidelberg University, the Ludwig-Maximilians-Universität München or the Friedrich Wilhelm University of Berlin never materialised.
+When a suitable vacancy arose at Heidelberg University the post was offered to Karl Hampe: Hampe accepted.
 For Cartellieri this was a source of "piercing hurt".
 Three years later, when he actually met the man who had been his rival for the job, he was so stressed by the encounter that he had great difficulty in "speaking clearly and slowly".

 The house which Cartellieri and his wife rented (and later purchased outright for 50,000 Marks) was one of the first in a new development of so-called "noble houses" ("executive homes") on the western side of Jena.
 It remained his home till his death in 1955.
-As a university professor in a still small city where industrialisation had arrived relatively late, and economic prosperity remained heavily dependent on the university, he occupied a privileged social position.
+As a university professor in a still small city where industrialisation had arrived relatively late, and economic prosperity remained heavily dependent on the University of Jena, he occupied a privileged social position.
 The Cartellieri household included children's nannies, a cook and a parlour maid.